 07 of 11

 As the art and science of relaxation has evolved to include wellness, resorts in Fiji have added or expanded their spa offerings.
 The islands' leading spas incorporate local natural resources such as fresh fruits and oils, sand and sea salt into their treatment menus.
 Since Fiji caters to honeymooners (many of them celebrities) couples massages and body treatments are also popular.
 Some of the leading resort spas include the Spa & Sanctuary at Namale Resort, the Mandara Spa at Westin Denarau Island Resort & Spa, the Jungle Spa at Qamea Resort & Spa, and the Tatadra Spa at Likuliku Lagoon Resort.Continue to 8 of 11 below.

 08 of 11

 A good golf course is not all that easy to find in the South Pacific.
 But golfer Vijay Singh, a native of Fiji, has put his country's interest in the sport on the map.
 Fiji's main island of Viti Levu has three championship courses, including the Natadola Bay Championship Golf Course and Denarau Golf Club.
 There are also a handful of nine-hole courses scattered around Viti Levu and a few outlying islands.Continue to 9 of 11 below.

 09 of 11

 Most of the islands in Fiji have excellent beaches, many with sugar-white sand washed by calm lagoon water since the islands are ringed by protective coral reefs.
 Some of the most pristine are in the Yasawa Islands.
-In addition, many of Fiji's resorts are set near offshore sandbars, where couples are transported for a day-long picnic with an umbrella, cooler filled with food and drink and snorkel gear to enjoy some alone time on a tiny speck of sand in the middle of the gorgeous South Pacific.Continue to 10 of 11 below.
+In addition, many of Fiji's resorts are set near offshore sandbars, where couples are transported for a day-long picnic with an umbrella, snorkel gear, and a cooler filled with food and drink to enjoy some alone time on a tiny speck of sand in the middle of the gorgeous South Pacific.Continue to 10 of 11 below.

 10 of 11